 1. It is built on the site of a former mosque

 After kicking out the Germanic tribes in 711 AD, the Moors ruled Málaga for over 700 years.
 Their tenure came to an end in 1487 with the reconquest of the city by the Christians.

-Like many other cathedrals in Spain – Seville cathedral and that in Valencia are good examples – Málaga Cathedral is built on the site of the mosque in the former Arab walled city.
+Like many other cathedrals in Spain – Seville cathedral and that in Valencia are good examples – the Cathedral of Málaga is built on the site of the mosque in the former Arab-walled city.
 Other than the Patio de los Naranjos, a small courtyard of fragrant orange trees, little of the original mosque remains.

 2. Málaga Cathedral was designed as an outward display of Castilian power